Skip to main content

 Publication models

-How data is brought on-chain through an Orcfax oracle feed depends entirely on the use case and the needs of integrating dApps; there are many different oracle use cases, and each needs something different from Orcfax.
+How data is brought on-chain through an Orcfax oracle feed depends largely on the use case and the needs of integrators and their dApps; there are many different oracle use cases, and each needs something different from Orcfax.
 While there can be overlap in the data needs of smart contracts, many of these use cases have their own distinct requirements regarding when data is needed.
 Because of the varied needs of our integrators, Orcfax is developing publication options that allow integrators to choose services that best meet their needs.
-Orcfax feeds will now support two distinct publication models: our existing heartbeat model, and a new on-demand model.

 The heartbeat publication model

-The heartbeat publication model gives integrators the ability to access data at regular intervals which can be set according to their needs (e.g. every 5 minutes, once per hour, etc.).
-This model can be further enhanced when paired with a monitoring feature which adds a deviation formula; heartbeat publication models with deviation add improved precision by guaranteeing data at both a consistent interval and when user-stipulated thresholds have been met (e.g. publish immediately before the next heartbeat if price changes by x%).
+The heartbeat publication model gives integrators the ability to access data at regular intervals which can be parameterized according to their needs (e.g. every 5 minutes, once per hour, etc.).
+This model can be further enhanced when paired with a monitoring feature which adds a deviation formula; heartbeat publication models with deviation add improved precision by guaranteeing data at both a consistent interval and when integrator-stipulated thresholds have been met (e.g. publish immediately before the next heartbeat if price changes by x%).

 In the heartbeat publication model, nodes request and cache primary source data every minute.
 Publications are made at a fixed rate (in this case on the hour) that is set by the integrator, and additional publications can be triggered by utilizing the monitoring function in the event of deviations.